mohan-chinnappan-n/cli-dx/util/split.md

-# Splitting a large CSV into a splits of given size
+# Splitting a large CSV into a splits of given size and load into S3
 - Plugin version 0.0.156 is required

 ## Topics